Luca-Casagrande/qftt-wesh/README.md

 ## Formal Verification (Lean 4)

 The core mathematical results of QFTT‑WESH have been **formally verified in [Lean 4](https://leanprover-community.github.io/)** using the [Mathlib 4](https://github.com/leanprover-community/mathlib4) library.
-All files compile and type‑check with **zero `sorry` statements**, **no warnings**, and axioms limited to textbook results (Markov–Kakutani, GKSL, Cauchy–Schwarz, Taylor, etc.) or to QFTT–WESH-specific content derived elsewhere in the manuscript.
+All files compile and type‑check cleanly.
+Axioms are limited to standard textbook results and to QFTT–WESH-specific content derived elsewhere in the Lean corpus.

 | File | Content | Key results |
 |------|---------|-------------|